SSWConsulting/SSW.Rules.Content/rules/getting-a-busy-person-into-the-meeting/rule.md

 ### Make it a ceremony

-You have already [shared the agenda](/share-the-agenda), so pick out the best item and ping the decision maker before the meeting:
+You have already [shared the agenda](/share-the-agenda), so pick out the best item and ping the decision maker on Teams before the meeting:
 > "We're meeting in 30 minutes, I'm excited to be talking about xxx"

 ### Be persistent